This blog post was originally published on September 10, 2019 and updated on April 15, 2021.

 The final section of your restaurant profit & loss statement crunches the numbers of the first three sections to give you key indicators of how your business performed during a specific period – your net profit, otherwise known as net income.

-Your net income is what is left over after you subtract your COGS and operating expenses from your revenue/sales.
-This is your bottom line, and it may be a positive or negative number, depending on the health of your business.
+Your net income is what remains after you subtract prime cost and operating expenses from your sales.
+Depending on the financial health of your business, this number may be positive or negative.

 What is a restaurant profit and loss statement used for?